TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          0

    Description
-         Setting :ts:`config.concatenateJs` merges JavaScript files referenced in the Frontend in :ts:`page.includeJS` and the like together.
-Does not work on files, which are referenced in :ts:`page.headerData`.
+         Setting :typoscript:`config.concatenateJs` merges JavaScript files referenced in the Frontend in :typoscript:`page.includeJS` and the like together.
+Does not work on files, which are referenced in :typoscript:`page.headerData`.

          If all files to be concatenated are marked with the async flag, the async attribute is assigned to the script tag.